Peter Millett.

 Peter Millett: A senior judge’s revelations

-I have fancied myself as a keen amateur observer of the British Constitution, but my knowledge of the legal system is even less professional.
-I have been a tourist observer of some judges, both civil and criminal, and felt a mixture of respect and some anxiety.
-I have rather agreed with the idea that the less we know about judges as people, the better.
+My knowledge of the legal system is as much from TV as from my occasional apearences before judges in court (twice) and in Parliament (once).
+I have been a tourist observer of some judges, both civil and criminal, and felt a lot of respect and a batsqueak of anxiety.
+I have sometimes felt that the less we know about judges as people, the better for justice.
 And yet I fell on the memoir As in Memory Long (2017) by Lord Justice Peter Millett (1932-2021), with a will.
 It is deliberately but almost slyly revelatory.
 It was encountered by chance, but exerted a peculiar spell.
 Oddly, but above all, Millett was not a celebrity judge.
 He was not a Woolf, Hoffman, Sumption, Bingham or Lester and I prefer neglected byways to well-trodden highways.
 Perhaps that’s because I am struck that fame conduces to the performative.
 A couple of warnings.
 Peter Millett reveals himself to have had a certain pettiness in his nature.
 I have not skated over this.
 And I repeat: I am not equipped to judge him as a judge.
 Luckily, I have come across Colin Paterson, an excellent writer who is, and nearly does.
 Read more...

 Published